craftcms/cms/docs/templating/globalsetmodel.md

 # GlobalSetModel

-{intro} Your templates come preloaded with GlobalSetModel objects to represent each of your site’s [global sets](../globals.md).
+Your templates come preloaded with GlobalSetModel objects to represent each of your site’s [global sets](../globals.md).
 You can access them via their handles.

 ## Simple Output